Catalogue: Traditional Program: Philosophy of Worldviews

 A study of the principles of correct reasoning, contrasting them with fallacious reasoning.
 Homework assignments enable the student to recognize arguments and to determine whether they are logical or not.
 (Fall, even years)

 A critical philosophical examination of contemporary moral issues such as abortion, euthanasia, prejudice and equality, war, capital punishment, and issues in business and medical ethics.
-(Spring, odd years)
+(Fall, odd years)

 |321, 322||History of Ancient and Modern Philosophy (3, 3).